Replicating weak-lensing summary-statistic covariances with normalizing flows: Introduction

 In this work, we study flow-based generative models as a flexible and interpretable framework for modeling weak-lensing convergence maps generated by cosmological simulations.
 Normalizing flows (NFs) learn an invertible mapping between a multivariate Gaussian latent space and the target data distribution, providing an explicit and tractable likelihood and avoiding mode collapse, in contrast to adversarial approaches~\citep{Dai2022, Dai_Seljak2023}.
 When trained on suites of simulations, NFs approximate the probability distribution of convergence fields and enable the generation of large ensembles of high-fidelity synthetic maps with the same dimensionality as the original data.
 Given the variable performance of neural networks in cosmological applications, their validity must be assessed by how accurately they reproduce key summary statistics and utilize the available training information.
-We apply NFs to two-dimensional convergence ($\kappa$) fields, which are line-of-sight projections of the matter density, and evaluate statistical fidelity using complementary probes: the angular power spectrum $C_{\ell}^{\kappa\kappa}$, which captures Gaussian information, the one-point $\kappa$ probability distribution function, which probes higher-order moments, and Minkowski functionals, which characterize the topology of the field.
+We apply NFs to two-dimensional convergence ($\kappa$) fields, which are line-of-sight projections of the matter density, and evaluate statistical fidelity using complementary probes: the angular power spectrum $C_{\ell}^{\kappa\kappa}$, which captures Gaussian information, the one-point $\kappa$ probability distribution function, which probes higher-order moments, and Minkowski functionals, which characterize the topology of the field. \newtext{We emphasize that our use of the covariance matrix is diagnostic in nature.
+The aim is not to propose NFs as a replacement for simulation-based covariance estimation: when a thousand simulation suite is already available, the empirical covariance is by construction accurate for a required summary statistics.
+Rather, the covariance is a sensitive probe of whether the NF network has correctly learned the joint distribution of summary statistic bins (or map-level pixel correlations).
+Mean and variance can be matched by simple generative models, whereas the off-diagonal covariance recovery is a more demanding test.
+Establishing whether NF-generated maps reproduce this structure is a prerequisite for their use as fast emulators, mock generators for rare-event studies, or components of simulation-based inference pipelines.}

 This paper is organized as follows: We describe weak lensing, including convergence fields and their summary statistics in section \ref{sec:WL}.
 The simulations used to train the neural network are described in Section \ref{sec:simulations}.
 A description of normalizing flow networks is written in Section \ref{sec:NF}.
 We show and discuss the results of the replication of summary statistics in \ref{sec:results}.
 Finally, conclusions are drawn in Section \ref{sec:conclusions}.